 - Oregano: Commonly used in Mediterranean cuisine, oregano and lemon go together like peas and carrots.
 I use it dried in this recipe, but if you have fresh, you can use that instead.
 Or use both!

-- Kosher salt: Kosher salt, unlike table salt, is coarser and has a milder taste.
+- Kosher salt, unlike table salt, is coarser and has a milder taste.
 It is commonly used in cooking and adds depth to flavors without overpowering them.

-- Black pepper: Black pepper is another seasoning staple.
-It provides a spicy and slightly earthy flavor.
+- Black pepper provides a spicy and slightly earthy flavor.

-- Olive oil: Olive oil adds fruitiness and carries the salt, pepper, lemon, and oregano to all the other ingredients in this quinoa salad recipe.
-We provide many varieties of high-quality olive oil options in our shop.
+- Olive oil adds fruitiness and carries the salt, pepper, lemon, and oregano to all the other ingredients in this quinoa salad recipe.
+My favorite olive oil is Spanish Hojiblanca.

 - READ MORE: Olive Oil 101: Everything You Need to Know

-- Scallions, white and green parts: Scallions, also known as green onions, have a mild and slightly onion-like flavor.
+- Scallions, white and green parts: Scallions, also known as green onions, are milder than yellow or white onions.
+So I prefer them in this recipe.

 - Kalamata olives, drained: These dark-colored olives are a staple in Mediterranean cuisine and provide a rich, briny flavor to this recipe.